Jana-Marie/OtterPill/README.md

 ## Via Makefile and DFU

 Or you can generate a basic firmware with HAL init and Makefile with CubeMX.
-The binary can then be flashed with dfu-utils.
+The binary can then be build with make flashed with dfu-utils.

     $ dfu-util -a 0 -s 0x08000000:leave -D build/pd-buddy-firmware.bin